aiven/aiven-docs/docs/products/clickhouse/howto/clickhouse-query-cache.md

   service or 1 GiB for a 16-GiB service)
 - Maximum number of query cache entries: 64 entries for each GiB of RAM (for example, 1024 entries for a 16-GiB service)
-- Query cache is not long-lived: cached results are invalidated when the underlying data changes.

 ## Related pages